 Protecting Information From Public Disclosure After Confidential Treatment Order Expires

-- Refile the unredacted exhibit if the agreement remains material to investors but none of the previously redacted information continues to require protection from public disclosure.
+- Refile the unredacted exhibit if the agreement remains material to investors and none of the previously redacted information continues to require protection from public disclosure.

 - Request an extension of the confidential treatment order if the agreement remains material to investors and the previously redacted information continues to be confidential.

-- If the initial order was issued after October 15, 2017: The company may submit a one-page short-form extension request to the SEC at CTExtensions@sec.gov.
+- If the initial order was issued less than three years ago: The company may submit a one-page, short-form extension request to the SEC via email.
 For additional information, refer to “Short-Form Extension Requests” below.

 Refiling Redacted Exhibits Under Updated Exhibit Rules

-If the initial confidential treatment order was issued on or before October 15, 2017, a company may transition to the updated exhibit rules with respect to that agreement.
+If the initial confidential treatment order was issued more than three years ago, a company may transition to the updated exhibit rules with respect to that agreement.
 As discussed above, the updated rules permit companies to forgo the traditional confidential treatment request process, which can consume time and other resources.
 To rely on the updated rules, the company must refile the redacted version of the agreement in accordance with the process described above under “Filing Redacted Exhibits With SEC Under Updated Rules.”

-In terms of timing, a company may refile8 the redacted exhibit pursuant to the updated rules at any time and, therefore, if it wishes, well in advance of the expiration date of the confidential treatment order (without waiting until the order is close to expiring).
-If a company waits until the confidential treatment order expires, the company is expected to refile a redacted exhibit in the company’s first Exchange Act report following the expiration of the order.9
+In terms of timing, a company may refile9 the redacted exhibit pursuant to the updated rules at any time and, therefore, if the company wishes, well in advance of the expiration date of the confidential treatment order.
+If a company waits until the confidential treatment order expires, the company is expected to refile a redacted exhibit in the company’s first Exchange Act report following the expiration of the order.10

 Short-Form Extension Requests

-If the initial order was issued after October 15, 2017, companies are allowed to submit a short, one-page extension request in lieu of the more fulsome request otherwise required by Rules 406 and 24b-2 to extend confidential treatment.10 The short form requires a brief explanation of the reason for the extension, and an existing order can be extended for an additional three, five or 10 years.11 It also requires the company to affirm that its most recently approved confidential treatment request continues to be true, complete and accurate in all material respects regarding the redacted information, such as with respect to its lack of materiality and its private or confidential nature.12
+If the initial order was issued less than three years ago, companies are permitted to submit a short, one-page extension request in lieu of the more fulsome request otherwise required by Rules 406 and 24b-2 to extend confidential treatment.11 The short form requires a brief explanation of the reason for the extension, and an existing order can be extended for an additional three, five or 10 years.12 Similar to the long-form extension request, the short-form request also requires the company to affirm that its most recently approved confidential treatment request continues to be true, complete and accurate in all material respects regarding the redacted information, such as with respect to its lack of materiality and its private or confidential nature.13

-The short-form request should be emailed to CTExtensions@sec.gov and should not include any confidential information or materials, such as copies of the prior confidential treatment request or an unredacted version of an agreement.
-If the Staff grants the request without any questions or objections, a new confidential treatment order with an extended expiration date automatically will be posted on the company’s EDGAR filing page.
+A company can email its short-form request to CTExtensions@sec.gov and should not include any confidential information or materials, such as copies of the prior confidential treatment request or an unredacted version of an agreement.
+If the Staff grants the request without any questions or objections, a new confidential treatment order with an extended expiration date will automatically be posted on the company’s EDGAR filing page.

 1 The updated rules are set forth in Regulation S-K, Items 601(b)(2)(ii) and (10)(iv); Form 20-F, paragraph 4(a) of Instructions as to Exhibits; Form 8-K, Instruction 6 to Item 1.01; and instructions to certain investment company registration forms.
 The updated rules do not extend to Schedule 13D, Item 7, which requires certain greater-than-5% shareholders to file agreements, contracts, arrangements or proposals regarding their intent or plans to influence or change control of the issuer.
 Schedule 13D filers may redact portions of an exhibit required to be filed with a Schedule 13D under Exchange Act Rule 24b-2, which requires a confidential treatment request.